nologic/blog/_posts/2017-04-10-embedded-webserver.md

 ```

 # MIPS Overview
 The device runs a version of a MIPS processor.
 The instruction set is documented here: [MIPS32 24K](https://people.freebsd.org/~adrian/mips/MD00343-2B-24K-SUM-03.11.pdf).
 It is a relatively simple architecture with a small instruction set.
-I would encourage everyone to learn it because it very prevalent in the embedded device world and MIPS is a great starting point to learn about assembly.
+I would encourage everyone to learn it because it is prevalent in the embedded devices world, and MIPS is a great starting point to learn about assembly.

 By convention there's a stack at a high address, similar to that of the x86 systems.
 On the TM-06 the stack actually moves around due to the memory randomization anti-exploitation measure.
 The stack is managed by the compiler where it will add/subtract from the `$sp` register on function return/calls.
 The `$sp` register stores the current stack pointer.
 A function preamble would look something like this: